 - Rest – Rest is the factor for complete recovery of the women and helps to bring back the strength.
 Avoid strenuous physical activity and household works for few weeks.

 - Keep yourself warm – It is necessary to keep your body temperature warm.
-If needed you can keep hot pack on your tummy and feet or do steaming.
+If needed you can keep a hot pack on your tummy and feet or do steaming.
 Avoid drinking cold water, soft drinks.
 Use only hot or warm water for drinking.

-- Abdominal wrapping – A cotton cloth or dupatta must be wrapped around the abdomen after normal delivery.
+- Abdominal wrapping – A cotton cloth or dupatta must be wrapped around the abdomen after a normal delivery.
 It should be neither too loose nor too tight, you should feel comfortable.
 This will prevent sagging of abdomen, supports abdominal muscles and keeps the abdominal organs in position.
 Avoids accumulation of vata in empty spaces.
 If you had undergone C-section, consult your doctor before doing this.

 - Refresh – Practise simple breathing exercise to refresh yourself.